 Lipedema is an almost exclusive occurrence in women.
 Appears bilateral and symmetrical on buttocks, the arms, or the legs with minimal involvement of the hand or feet, resulting in a bracelet effect or cuff at the wrist or ankle.
 With a minimal pitting edema and negative Stemmer’s Test.
 Pain and tenderness of affected tissue are common.
 No improvement despite caloric restriction or stimulation of lymphatic flow through elevation of the extremities.
 Their vascular fragility is increased, and they get easily bruised.

 Lymphedema is a buildup of fluid surrounding tissues, or interstitial fluid, in the muscle and skin leading to increased fat deposition.
 The disease can be hereditary (primary lymphedema) or arise from damage to the lymphatic system from different insults such as cancer, surgery, radiation therapy, trauma, or infection (secondary lymphedema).
 It can occur in men and women.
 It presents as unilateral or bilateral swelling— often noticed in the face, arms or legs.
 Common presentations include pitting edema and positive Stemmer’s Test; swelling that responds to elevation changes; a feeling of heaviness; restricted range of motion; discomfort; recurring infections; and hardening and thickening of the skin.

 Christiane from Body and Skin Care Cairns Beaches specializes in Dr. Vodder Lymphatic drainage, with more than 34 years of experience, and has created a very complex lipoedema protocol.
 It’s a combination of micronutrition and the Dr. Vodder Lymphatic drainage.

-The first treatment takes 90 min includes consultation/ assessment
+The first treatment takes 90 min minimum, includes consultation/ assessment

 New clients are required to pay a $50 cost upfront deposit to secure their first appointment.